The DOM defines two different concepts for elements :

 by the <img> tag

-element.property_name = value , read by value = element.property_name
+by element.property_name = value, read by value = element.property_name

 The DOM also defines a relation between some attributes and some